This post may contain affiliate links. For more information, read my disclosure policy.

 muffin in brown liner in a stack of 2

-Best Banana Bread Muffins in the World
+Best Banana Bread Muffins Recipe in the World

 I’ve been making these banana nut muffins almost every week for years because the flavor and texture are amazing, and the muffins are freezer-friendly.
 It’s so easy to make a batch and freeze them to have on hand for breakfast, brunch, and snacks.